kasslent/clc-digital-skills/_lessons/module-7.md

 <div class="details">

-There is another very powerful file we can add to theme and it's called the Functions file.
+The `functions.php` file is probably the most powerful file we can use in our theme.
 It's a file in which we can paste snippets of code that increase the functionality of WP.
-These are some expanded functionality we can get from a functions file: - Widgets - Navigations - Featured Images for posts and pages - and many many more...
+These are some expanded functionality we can get from a functions file:
+* Adding and using Widgets
+* Adding Navigation menus
+* Adding Featured Images for posts and pages
+* and many many more

 > ### Exercise
 >
 > 1. In your own custom theme folder, create a new file named `functions.php`.
-> 1. Next, we will add the functionality for menus to our functions file.
-The following PHP function came straight from the Codex, and it will add the ability to add menus to your website from the dashboard.
+> 1. Next, we will add the functionality to configure menus (navigation) to our functions file.
+The following PHP function came straight from [the Codex](https://codex.wordpress.org/), and it will add the ability to add menus to your website from the dashboard:
 >
 >         <?php
 >           function register_my_menus() {